-Features of WooCommerce Google Authenticator
+WooCommerce Google Authenticator (Two Factor Authentication)

-Admin End – WooCommerce Google Authenticator
+Admin End of the WooCommerce Google Authenticator Plugin

 Activate License